 - User: is the person using the Services of the Centre;

 - Services: are the services provided by the Centre;

-- Data Controller: means a natural or legal person which, alone or jointly with others, determines the purposes and means of Processing of Personal Data.
+- Data Controller: means a natural or legal person who, alone or jointly with others, determines the purposes and means of Processing of Personal Data.
 For the purpose of this Data Protection Policy, the Centre is the Data Controller of the Personal Data;

 - Data Processor: means a natural or legal person, which processes Personal Data on behalf of the Data Controller.
-For the purpose of providing the Services, the Centre may use the services of various service providers acting as Data Processors in order to process your data more efficiently;
+For the purpose of providing the Services, the Centre may use the services of various service providers acting as Data Processors to process your data more efficiently;

 - Processing: any operation including Personal Data, irrespective of the means applied and the procedure.
 It includes but is not limited to collection, storage, use, revision, disclosure, transmission or publication.